Oklahoma Earthquakes: Series Of Small Earthquakes Rattle Oklahoma Residents

 - 1,830 earthquakes in the past 365 days

-The year 2016 was also the year Oklahoma experienced its largest earthquake ever.
+The year 2016 was also when Oklahoma experienced its largest earthquake ever.
 On September 3, 2016, a massive magnitude 5.8 earthquake struck the state.
 It was initially reported to be magnitude 5.6.
-However, later, it became evident that it was slightly stronger than the magnitude 5.6 quake that hit the region back in 2011.
+However, it later became evident that it was slightly stronger than the magnitude 5.6 quake that hit the region back in 2011.
 Incidentally, the largest earthquake ever recorded in the state was also epicentered around Pawnee.
-The news of these three earthquakes in Oklahoma come just a few days after we reported about three much larger earthquakes of magnitudes 5.8, 5.7 and 5.6 that hit the town of Hawthorne located near the Nevada-California border.
+The news of these three earthquakes in Oklahoma come just a few days after we reported about three much larger earthquakes of magnitudes 5.8, 5.7, and 5.6 that hit the town of Hawthorne located near the Nevada-California border.

-[Featured image by David Zalubowski / AP Images]
+[Featured Image by David Zalubowski/AP Images]